 “Clearly.
 However, Miss…Erin, I would impress on you one thing.
 If, that is, Ceria told you how it ended?”

 Pisces grew serious.
-He looked at Ceria as if to ask her what she’d told him.
+He looked at Ceria as if to ask her what she’d told her.
 She raised her hand and a fiery creature drew a simple message in the air, in the code only they could read.

 “—Mages aside.
 Pirates aside.
 The Sea Serpent—assuming Springwalker told you there was only one?
 Yes, that might be exaggerated.
 But there is no description that can truly convey the power of Wistram’s true rulers.
 The Golems.
 Cognita was, and remains, the most powerful being I have ever encountered in the world.”

 The wagon grew silent as everyone thought of that.
 Erin looked back down the frozen road.

 “Even that crazy old man with the iPhone?”

 “Well, we saw very little of his power.
 But…yes.
 The quality of his magic is meaningless against the Golems of Archmage Zelkyr.
 They were built for war.
 Mages may cast spells of incredible destruction, but few are suited to combat.”